hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 where the transactions cannot be placed in the same batch.

 Batches solve an important problem which cannot be solved with explicit dependencies.
-Suppose we have transactions A, B, and C with the following
-relationship: C depends on B, B depends on A, and A depends on C.  The desired behavior is A, B, C be applied in that order, and if any of them are invalid, none of them should be applied.
-The dependencies field can not be used to represent this relationship, since dependencies enforce order and the above is cyclic (and thus cannot be ordered).
+Suppose we have transactions A, B, and C and that the desired behavior is A, B, C be applied in that order, and if any of them are invalid, none of them should be applied.
+If we attempted to solve this using only dependencies, we might attempt a relationship between them such as: C depends on B, B depends on A, and A depends on C.  However, the dependencies field cannot be used to represent this relationship, since dependencies enforce order and the above is cyclic (and thus cannot be ordered).

 Transactions from multiple transaction families can also be batched together, which further encourages reuse of transaction families.
 For example,